neoviki/ai.vision.blur.faces/README.md

 ---

+## Exit the Application

+Press q or Ctrl + C to exit the application gracefully.

+---

 ## Background

 This tool uses a **Caffe-based face detection model** developed by the OpenCV team.
 It utilizes **ResNet-10** as the backbone in a **Single Shot MultiBox Detector (SSD)** framework, optimized for real-time face detection using `cv2.dnn`.